zupper/cursor-rules/README.md

 # Cursor Rules

-This directory contains static analysis rules that define code conventions and architectural guidelines for the project.
+This directory contains Cursor rules that define code conventions and architectural guidelines for projects using TypeScript and a clean architecture/hexagonal style layer separation.
 The rules are organized into logical categories based on their purpose.

 ## Directory Structure